 Unlike other graduate degrees that will generally do a deep dive into a single study, an MBA comprises mainly a general business education with the availability of deeper studies into specific areas.

-A large portion of the coursework involved in earning an online MBA will be general business management skills and knowledge.
-The core classes–or “gen eds”–from most programs will cover various facets of running and managing a business to provide students with a broad base of general business knowledge.
+A large portion of the coursework involved in earning an online MBA will also be general business management skills and knowledge.
+The core classes–or “gen eds”–from most programs will thus cover various facets of running and managing a business to provide students with a broad base of general business knowledge.

 Some of the topics that are generally included in the general MBA course requirements include: